What Makes An “LED Compatible” Dimmer Switch?

 The Dimmer Switches We Sell Are Incredibly Advanced

 This allows you to change the drive mode settings from leading edge to trailing edge.
-But the leading edge mode isn't true leading edge, its a modified leading edge with no TRIAC, that's why they also have the V-COM model which is true leading edge, born and bread.
+But the leading edge mode isn’t true leading edge, it’s a modified leading edge with no TRIAC, that’s why they also have the V-COM model which is true leading edge, born and bred.
 Other functions include the ability to trim off any nuisance flickering that might be happening.
+Users can fine-tune the light output and achieve flicker-free dimming even at low light levels, ensuring smooth operation and comfort in various lighting environments.
 Flickering can sometimes still happen when the load is very low and when you attempt to dim the lights to a very low setting.
+Additionally, reducing light output through dimming can help lower energy consumption, making your lighting setup more efficient.

 Why LED Lights Flicker & How To Solve This Problem